Dualcon/Ionic-2-Community-tutorial/README.md

 Create an user and watch how our protected routes works.

 ## If you need you can download this branch too.
 It calls firebase-authentication.

+# Add a simple community system (posts and comments).